vanpipy/shellgun/Readme.md

 # Shell Gun

-Shell gun -- A gun, a pocket, there left a target.
+Custom shell command like a gun.

-# Important help
+# Some help

-But here is some help -- [Advanced Bash-Scripting Guide](http://www.tldp.org/LDP/abs/html/)
+Here is some help -- [Advanced Bash-Scripting Guide](http://www.tldp.org/LDP/abs/html/)